 - ON1: Shadows +50, Local Adjustment with WB -18 and Tint +4 (no picker)

 - Photo Ninja: Illumination 25, Exposure offset -1.61, Highlights -0.50 (all chosen automatically), Shadows +0.50, No local adjustments available

 - Silkypix: Dodge HDR 50, Noise Reduction Smoothness 25, Partial Correction with Hue 130, Saturation 0.37

 I find local color adjustments my main use for localized edits.
-Having a color picker for that is very useful, but only available in Capture One and Darktable.
+Having a color picker for that is very useful, but only available in Capture One, Darktable, and Luminar.
 In the other tools, I had to either eyeball it, or manually adjust tones until the RGB values read grey.

 Thus, it is Lightroom, ON1, and Darktable that pass this test.

 Out of Gamut Colors